 The recoverable amount is the higher value of value in use and selling price less expected selling cost.
 The value in use is calculated as the present value of the expected net cash flows from the use of the asset or the asset group and expected net cash flows from the sale of the asset or the asset group after the end of their useful life.

 Previously recognised impairment losses are reversed when conditions for impairment no longer exist.
-Impairment relating to goodwill is not reversed.

 Investments